Industry terms explained

 Visit https://www.pdfcompress.com/ and follow instructions, allowing you to then upload all licence doc pages as one doc onto your profile

 Some people may struggle uploading images if the files are too large.
 This is a common issue especially when using images from a mobile device.
+Images should be smaller than 2mb in size.

 Instruction is straight forward and easy to use.